-CAUTION.-In approaching St. Paul from the south-east with northerly winds, the current, mentioned at page 22, as at times coming from the northward, and setting towards the shore of Cape Breton, should be guarded against by attending to the soundings on the banks, which extend 7 or 8 leagues off Scatari island, and off the eastern coast of Cape Breton island as far northward as Inganish; beyond which the depth is too great to afford any guidance.
+winds, the current, mentioned at page 22, as at times coming from the northward, and setting towards the shore of Cape Breton, should be guarded against by attending to the soundings on the banks, which extend 7 or 8 leagues off Scatari island, and off the eastern coast of Cape Breton island as far northward as Inganish; beyond which the depth is too great to afford any guidance.
 In clear nights the revolving light on the north-east point of Scatari island can be seen 15 miles off: the lighthouse is an octagon white building 70 feet high.
-There is also a lighthouse recently erected on Flint island, which, most injudiciously, shows a flashing light, so little distinguished from the revolving light on Scatari island, (from which it bears N. $\frac{1}{2}$ E. 10 miles,) that they have already been mistaken for each other.
+There is also a lighthouse recently erected on Flint island, which, most injudiciously, shows a flashing light, so little distinguished from the revolving light on Scatari island, (from which it bears N. 1⁄2 E. 10 miles,) that they have already been mistaken for each other.
 There is also a fixed light at the entrance of Sydney harbour.
 These lights, (for which, see Chap.
 XXII., Vol. 2,) together with the soundings, afford abundant guidance to vessels passing the eastern extremity of Cape Breton island.
 The south coast of Newfoundland, eastward of Cape Ray, is broken, rocky, and dangerous.
 The tides and currents, being influenced by the winds, are irregular; whilst all southerly and easterly winds, and often also south-westerly winds, bring a thick fog, which is most dense near the lee shore.
 On these accounts this coast should not be approached, excepting with a decided northerly wind and clear weather.

-^{} See Chart :--Gulf of St. Lawrence, No. 2,516; scale, d = 3.7 inches.
+\ See Chart:-Gulf of St. Lawrence, No. 2,516; scale, d=3.7 inches.

-ST. PAUL to the BIRD ROCKS and MAGDALEN ISLANDS.- After having made St. Paul, vessels bound to Canada should endeavour, if the weather be clear, to make the Bird rocks, the largest or south-easternmost of which bears from the north point of St. Paul N.N.W.
+After having made St. Paul, vessels bound to Canada should endeavour, if the weather be clear, to make the Bird rocks, the largest or south-easternmost of which bears from the north point of St. Paul N.N.W.
 55 miles.